Nick-von-Selzam/AutoLHVs/README.md

 --------------------------------------------------

-The "Examples.ipynb" notebook shows how to easily apply the algorithm and optimize local hidden-variable (LHV) models for any desired state.
+The [Examples](Code/Examples.ipynb) notebook shows how to easily apply the algorithm and optimize local hidden-variable (LHV) models for any desired state.

 We use Python (version 3.12.1) and specifically JAX (version 0.4.24).
 Otherwise we need: